TTP

 For any sleeping car trip, I usually pack a 1.5-liter bottle of water and some snacks.

-Sleeping cars are usually ready for passenger boarding about one hour before departure, so if you arrive early at the station you can relax in privacy rather than wait in the dismal waiting room.
+Sleeping cars are usually ready for passenger boarding about 30 minutes before departure, so if you arrive early at the station you can relax in privacy rather than wait in the waiting room.

 Fare Discounts